kotelnikov/mgos_relay/README.md

 ```

 ## Misc
-For more details look through the code files, and "examples" folder.
+For additional information look through the code from the library's files, and also files in "examples" folder.